thonnhomsnit/page/content/solids01.md

 \mathbf{a} = \sum_{i=1}^{3} a_i = a_1 + a_2 + a_3
 $$

-In **Einstein Summation Convention**, the summation symbol \( \sum \) is omitted, and repeated indices imply summation over those indices.
+In **Einstein Summation Convention**, the summation symbol $\sum$ is omitted, and repeated indices imply summation over those indices.
 Therefore, the above equation can be written as:

 $$
 \mathbf{a} = a_i